 The Sunday Times, Hugh Canning

 Hearing a great new voice for the first time, and watching an opera character leap to life, is the kind of experience fans cherish.
 That’s what awaited Seattle Opera audiences on Saturday night, when the massively talented German soprano Christiane Libor sang her American opera debut in the title role of Beethoven’s only opera, “Fidelio.”
 What a voice!…Libor’s gleaming, mighty soprano and passionate, no-holds-barred performance style made for a gripping evening.

 Seattle Times, Melinda Bargreen

 Christiane Libor was born in Berlin and studied at the ‘Musikhochschule für Musik Hanns Eisler.’
-She complemented her conservatory education in training with Dietrich Fisher-Dieskau, Julia Varady, Hans Hotter, and Brigitte Fassbaender.
+She further complemented her conservatory education training with Dietrich Fisher-Dieskau, Julia Varady, Hans Hotter, and Brigitte Fassbaender.

-Ms. Libor has made great music together with many of the world’s most respected conductors including Philippe Auguin, Philippe Jordan, Kurt Masur, Ingo Metzmacher, Marc Minkowski, Helmuth Rilling, Sebastian Weigle, Simone Young, and Jaap van Zweden.
+Ms. Libor has made great music with many of the world’s most respected conductors including Philippe Auguin, Asher Fisch, Philippe Jordan, Kurt Masur, Ingo Metzmacher, Marc Minkowski, Helmuth Rilling, Sebastian Weigle, Simone Young, and Jaap van Zweden.